tiy-dc-ror-2016-jun/vet_corp/README.md

 ## Vetcorp

-We manage fluffy vet practices.
+We manage fluffy vet practices, so they can improve their efficiency.